xiang9156/ipop-gvpn-scale-test-switchmode/scale/README.md

-stop [list/all] |Instruct nodes to stop _list_ of, or _all_, lxcs. forward <port\> |Instruct one node to run a forwarding program using port _port_. mem <vnode_id>  |Get the memory utilization information of tincan in the specific node. iperf <args\>   |Test the network throughput between two nodes through virtual link or direct link.
-Enter "iperf help" for detailed usage in scale.bash. ping <args\>    |Test the network delay between two nodes through virtual link or direct link.
+stop [list/all] |Instruct nodes to stop _list_ of, or _all_, lxcs. forward <port\> |Instruct one node to run a forwarding program using port _port_. mem <vnode_id>  |Get the memory utilization information of tincan in the specific node. iperf <args\>   |Test the network throughput between two lxc.
+Enter "iperf help" for detailed usage in scale.bash. ping <args\>    |Test the network delay between two lxc.
 Enter "ping help" for detailed usage in scale.bash. quit            |Quit this program.

 NOTE: "Nodes" are defined as the physical/virtual computers in this testbed.